University of L'Aquila (UAQ), Italy

 Beaches on the Adriatic coast

-Other popular places are: Alba Adriatica, Pineto, Pescara and Vasto.
+Other popular places are Alba Adriatica, Pineto, Pescara and Vasto.
 Pescara is by the way Abruzzo's largest city, with lots of shops, clubs and great nightlife, too.
 Just get to the main train station (Pescara Centrale, 2 hours away from L'Aquila, change trains in Sulmona; or just get there by TUA/ARPA bus).
-Outside the train station you'll find yourself in the city centre with lots to do and see on the promenade that will take you right into the beach!
+Outside the train station, you'll find yourself in the city centre with lots to do and see on the promenade that will take you right to the beach!

 Calascio Fortress (Rocca Calascio)